rafshawn/go2trash/README.md

 ```

 ### macOS
+> [!IMPORTANT]
-[!IMPORTANT]: macOS builds require a Mac due to CGO and the Objective-C SDK dependency.
+> macOS builds require a Mac due to CGO and the Objective-C SDK dependency.

-File operations are entirely handled by `NSFileManager`[^2] through CGO and Objective-C. The `trashItemAtURL` method moves files to the Trash without showing security prompts, and supports the Finder "Put Back" feature.
+File operations are entirely handled by `NSFileManager`[^4] through CGO and Objective-C. The `trashItemAtURL` method moves files to the Trash without showing security prompts, and supports the Finder "Put Back" feature.
 GO just waits for a `return 0` on success or a `return -1` on failure.

 This means:
 - The file appears in Finder's Trash with full "Put Back" support